 Download your Kubernetes credentials from Okteto Cloud and save them in a well-known location.
 You should find the

-Credentials button at the top menu of the main screen:
+Credentials button at the left menu of the main screen:

 KUBECONFIG environment variable to the credentials file you just downloaded: